Sarah-Bue/knit-space/README.md

 - Previews of each post are available on the home page.
 - Clicking on a preview opens a full-page view of the post.
 - A *Back* button allows users to return to their previous spot after they finish viewing the full-page post.

+As a **registered user**, I can **access exclusive content** so that **I can engage with the community and share information**.
+- Only registered and logged-in users can access and update their dashboard.
+- Only registered and logged-in users can create, edit, or delete posts.

 #### Account Management
 As a **guest user**, I can **create an account** so that **I can have a personalized experience and access member-only features.**.